40docs/docs-forticnapp-code-security/hands-on-labs/00-prerequisites.md

     $HOME/.lacework.toml
     ```

-    **To configure the Lacework FortiCNAPP CLI for IaC Security:**
+    **Install the Lacework FortiCNAPP CLI components for IAC and SCA:**
     1. Run `lacework component install iac` in the Lacework FortiCNAPP CLI.
-    2. The Lacework FortiCNAPP CLI is now configured for IaC.
-You can now run `lacework iac ....`
+    2. Run 'lacework component install sca` in the Lacework FortiCNAPP CLI.

 ## Environment